 What is a corner tub?

-Just like it sounds, a corner tub fits into the corner of your bathroom.
-It’s larger than a standard tub and can hold more than one for twice the fun!
+Just like it sounds, a corner tub fits into the corner of a bathroom.
+It’s larger than a standard tub and can hold more than one person.
+Unlike an alcove tub which is fixed to the walls on 3 sides, the rectangular corner tub is flush to the walls on 2 sides.
+Most corner tubs have 3 or 5 sides.

 Size & Shape

 Therefore, in most cases, a corner tub is better suited to spacious bathrooms.
-When marking off the floor space in the bathroom to see if a typical corner tub will fit, you’ll need at least a 60” x 60” square.
+When marking off the floor space in the bathroom to see if a typical corner tub will fit, you’ll need 60″ x 60″ for a standard-sized corner tub.
+That said, they do come smaller as well as bigger.

 A corner tub, by definition, is built into two walls.
 Installing the corner bathtub involves checking all pipes and plumbing before building a wooden frame, and then putting down a mortar mix and placing the tub in that.